milosolutions/milo-qtcreator-wizard/README.md

 Last step is a choice: should Milo Code Database modules be copied into your new project, or included as `git submodule`?

-"Copy" option will copy all files from each selected submodules into your project.
-It will be a verbatim copy and the files will have no connection to their git repositories.
+* "Copy" option will copy all files from each selected submodules into your project.
+It will be a verbatim copy and the files will have no connection to their git repositories

-"Git submodule" option will add Milo Code Database modules as git submodules.
+* "Git submodule" option will add Milo Code Database modules as git submodules.
 Make sure to initialize and update them after the wizard is done.
 You can learn more about git submodules [here](https://git-scm.com/docs/git-submodule).
 To properly initialize the submodules, you need to specify the base URL for git git repos.
-For example, GitHub base URL is: `git@github.com:milosolutions`.
+For example, GitHub base URL is: `git@github.com:milosolutions`

 **Initializing git submodules automatically only works with `cmake` projects.**